Undergraduate Program English

-English Bachelor's Degree or Minor Overview
+English Bachelor's Degree and Minor Overview

 A bachelor’s degree and minor in English will prepare you to tackle critical and complex issues, deepen your understanding of diverse cultural issues, and improve your ability to analyze and produce complicated texts.
 We prepare our students for careers in writing and teaching, as well as professions requiring high levels of literacy and critical thought, including law and business.